SallyFroMilan/Intermediate-HTML-and-CSS/Advanced Selectors/README.md

 Just like the descendant combinator, these selectors *don’t* have any special specificity rules - their specificity score will just be made up of their component parts.

+### Pseudo-selectors
+**Pseudo-class selectors** are prefixed with a single colon and are a different way to target elements that already exist in HTML.<br>
+**Pseudo-elements** are prefixed with two colons and are used to target elements that don’t normally exist in the markup.

+### Pseudo-classes
+They offer us different ways to target elements in our HTML.
+There are quite a lot of them, and they come in a couple of different flavors.
+Some are based on their position or structure within the HTML.
+Others are based on the state of a particular element, or how the user is currently interacting with it.
+Pseudo-classes share the same specificity as regular classes (0, 0, 1, 0).
+Just like regular classes, most can be chained together.